Canberra’s Urban Trees

 Many tree and other plant species in Canberra are at risk of dying because of increased heat and reduced rainfall caused by climate change.

-climate change has reduced the health of some of the ACT’s Eucalypt species, as well as large introduced tree species planted across Canberra.
+Climate change has reduced the health of some of the ACT’s Eucalypt species, as well as large introduced tree species planted across Canberra.

 We must think about which trees will be able to survive in a drier, warmer climate so we can start planting them now.
 Some of the native trees recommended for planting in Canberra include the River She-oak and the Kurrajong.

-Image: Kurrajong
+Kurrajong

 CANBERRA’S NON-NATIVE STREET TREES